Dynamics of Large Boson Systems with Attractive Interaction and a Derivation of the Cubic Focusing NLS in $\mathbb{R}^3$: Introduction

 for some $\phi$.
 Let us note the kernel of $\gamma^{(1)}_N$ is given by

-Indeed, using this definition, one can show that the evolution of BEC can be effectively approximated by a one-body mean-field equation; see \cite{EY, EESY, ESY, ESY2, ESY4, ESY5}.
+Indeed, using this definition, one can show that the evolution of BEC can be effectively approximated by a one-body mean-field dynamics; see \cite{EY, EESY, ESY, ESY2, ESY4, ESY5}.

-Then a natural question one could ask is whether the above statement holds true in state space.
-More specifically, if we start with a factorized initial condition then is it true that under time evolution the many-body wavefunction can be approximated by
+A natural question one could ask is whether the above statement holds true in state space.
+More specifically, if we start with a factorized initial state then is it true that under time evolution the many-body wave function can be approximated by

-in $L^2(\rr^{3N})$ as $N\rightarrow \infty$ for some phase $\chi(t)$.
+in $L^2(\rr^{3N})$ as $N\rightarrow \infty$ for some phase $\chi(t)$?
 Unfortunately, the answer is negative.
-Thus, one of our goals is to see what modification is required in order for us to get a better understanding of the structure of $\Psi_N$ in state space.
+However, in recent years, many have considered initial states of the form

+where $(\psi_n)_{n=1}^\infty$ is a family of functions with increasing number of variables that models the behavior of the wave function outside the condensate $\phi$.
+The form of \eqref{groundstate} is motivated by properties of the ground state of the many-body system; see \cite{LNSS}.
+It has been shown in \cite{LNS, NaNa, NaNa3} that for systems with repulsive interaction and $0<\beta<\frac{1}{2}$, the evolution $\Psi_N(t)= e^{itH_N}\Psi_N$ satisfies the norm approximation

+where $\phi$ is a solution to some Hartree-type equation and $(\psi_n(t))$ is generated by a quadratic Bogoliubov Hamiltonian.
+In fact, by imposing additional structures on both the initial data and the quadratic Bogoliubov Hamiltonian, it was shown in \cite{BNNS} that the result also holds true for $0<\beta<1$.
+The approach in this article is similar in spirit to the above norm approximation.
+However, we consider the problem in a state space that allows an indefinite (varying) number of particles, which we called the Fock space and obtain a Fock space norm approximation.